 Keep up with your vehicle.

 In terms of general safety, you should always make sure that your automobile is in good functioning order as you are ready to drive.
 Don’t put off getting it serviced or having the oil changed, then go pick up complete strangers.
+If you are injured in an Uber or Lyft accident, contact a rideshare accident lawyer as soon as possible.

 Choose your driving times carefully.